Frequently Asked Questions

 • Do this first: go to the login page and click “Forgot Password?” to reset, and then check your email.
 If changing your password doesn’t work, send us a message and we’ll help you get back in.

-• No, it’s all online and easy to access through your internet browser.
-Our documents and lesson guides are designed to be printed with a home color printer.
-If you don’t have one, you can view lessons digitally with our Lesson Explorer or use a print shop or library printer.
+If you don’t own one, you can view lessons digitally with our Lesson Explorer or use a print shop or library printer.

-• Yes!
-You can access everything on mobile, tablet, or with a desktop browser.
 Many families use their phone or tablet to reference the lessons discreetly.
 You can do this while homeschooling at the kitchen table, in a museum, or at the playground.

 • If a file won’t open or if something is just not working right in your account, reach out to us here.
 The internet is sometimes a quirky place, so don’t fret.
 We’ll do our best to help right away.